LeandroCam/LogisticRegression/README.md

 ![ProfiingReport](https://user-images.githubusercontent.com/83521233/118054143-21c73a80-b35c-11eb-91c2-44e658cdcd35.png)

-We have no missing cells, and 13 features to reach the target (0 no presence or 1 presence)
+We have no missing cells, and 13 features to reach the target (0 no presence or 1 presence) Why we do not use feature scaling in this dataset?
+Because in this model it only help to speedy up the model training but our dataset is small so speedy is not a issue here.

 ```python